salah-walid/UMLEditor/README.md

 # UMLEditor

-This a school project i made, and UML editor with java, built with eclipse
+This a school project i made, an UML editor with java, built with eclipse